With Hydroforming to a Better Product The Technology for Optimum Performance

 The advantages of hydroforming

-Since bipolar plate production is all about repeatable precision, attention to detail and high value, we believe that hydroforming is the optimal process – and one of the quality features that makes Graebener® Bipolar Plate Technologies your sustainable competitive edge.
+Since plate production for fuel cells and electrolyzers is all about repeatable precision, attention to detail and high value, hydroforming is the optimal process – and one of the quality features that make Graebener® your sustainable competitive edge.

 Repeat accuracy in the process Very high